Identifying priority areas for Barn Owl conservation in Britain

 PDF Documents are used throughout this site.
 Click here to get Adobe Reader to be able to view these documents.

-A collaborative research project between the Barn Owl Trust, Environment Agency, English Nature, Central Science Laboratory and University of York carried out by Nick Askew PhD.
+A collaborative research project between the Barn Owl Trust, Environment Agency, English Nature, Central Science Laboratory and the University of York carried out by Nick Askew PhD.
 Principally funded by BOT.

 There are numerous Barn Owl volunteer groups and individual enthusiasts in the UK helping to conserve this most popular of bird species.
 However, one of the difficulties faced by Barn Owl workers until 2006 was the lack of information on the species' habitat requirements.
 Although rough grassland was well known as the species' optimum foraging habitat, the simple question "how much do they need?" could not be adequately answered.
 Whilst many Barn Owls seem to depend on the availability of prey-rich rough grassland, in some areas they appear to do well without any.
 In the absence of dedicated research, assessing landscape suitability for Barn Owls and for nestbox schemes was a major challenge.
 With these problems in mind, Nick Askew asked the Barn Owl Trust to support his PhD thesis research.